vijay810/React_Router/README.md

 # Components in react router:-
-* <BrowserRouter>: it is used for handling the dynamic URL.
+* <BrowserRouter> it is used for handling the dynamic URL.
-* <HashRouter>: it is used for handling the static request.
+* <HashRouter> it is used for handling the static request.